Famous Butter Rice

 Butter Rice Recipe

 So, here lies the recipe that a lot of you have been asking about on social media {mostly Instagram}!
 It’s time for my famous butter rice recipe!
 This recipe is always a hit because the secret is butter, folks you can’t go wrong with that.
-Perfect as a side dish to meaty meals like this one or this one.
+Perfect as a side dish to meaty meals like Steak on the Stove or Baked Chicken Legs.
 Enjoy!

 Main Ingredients Needed